 I received an email from a talented, self-described Young Turk marketer named Cannon.
 He was frustrated, exhausted, and struggling to overcome several onerous Sales and Marketing impediments at his firm.
+He wanted to know how to get strategic Marketing done in a professional services firm plagued with the BS of PS.

 His question had multiple parts, but I’ll address just one here: